oasisprotocol/old-docs/src/operators/running-node-on-amber-network.md

 ::: tip NOTE
-The option `--stake.amount` looks like a very large number, but this is actually just an equivalent to 200 tokens on the Testnet as each unit value used to track the account balance is 1x10^-9 tokens.
+The option `--stake.amount` looks like a very large number, but this is actually just an equivalent to 200 tokens on the Amber Network as each unit value used to track the account balance is 1x10^-9 tokens.
 :::